Steelers Hall of Fame running back Franco Harris dies at 72

 The city's large Italian-American population embraced Harris immediately, led by two local businessmen who founded what became known as "Franco's Italian Army," a nod to Harris' roots as the son of an African-American father and an Italian mother.

 Eight times he topped 1,000 yards rushing in a season, including five times while playing a 14-game schedule.
-He piled up another 1,556 yards rushing and 16 rushing touchdowns in the playoffs, both second all-time behind only Dallas Cowboys great Emmitt Smith.
+He piled up an additional 1,556 yards rushing and 16 rushing touchdowns in the playoffs, both second all-time behind Emmitt Smith.

 "You see, during that era, each player brought their own little piece with them to make that wonderful decade happen," Harris said during his Hall of Fame speech in 1990.
 "Each player had their strengths and weaknesses, each their own thinking, each their own method, just each, each had their own.
 But then it was amazing, it all came together, and it stayed together to forge the greatest team of all times."

 Harris also made it a habit to stick up for his teammates.
-When Bradshaw took what Harris felt was an illegal late hit from Dallas linebacker Thomas "Hollywood" Henderson in the second half of their meeting in the 1978 Super Bowl, Harris basically demanded Bradshaw give him the ball on the next play.
+When Bradshaw took what Harris felt was an illegal late hit from Dallas linebacker Thomas "Hollywood" Henderson in the second half of their meeting in the Super Bowl following the 1978 season, Harris basically demanded that Bradshaw give him the ball on the next play.
 All Harris did was sprint up the middle 22 yards — right by Henderson — for a touchdown that gave the Steelers an 11-point lead they would not relinquish on their way to their third championship in six years.

 Despite all of his success, his time in Pittsburgh ended acrimoniously when the Steelers cut him after he held out during training camp before the 1984 season.
 Noll, who leaned on Harris so heavily for so long, famously answered "Franco who?" when asked about Harris' absence from the team's camp at Saint Vincent College.